MITLibraries/tacos-detectors-lambdas/README.md

 ```shell
 SENTRY_DSN=### If set to a valid Sentry DSN, enables Sentry exception monitoring.
 This is not needed for local development.
 ```

+## Related Assets

+- [mitlib-tf-workloads-tacos](https://github.com/MITLibraries/mitlib-tf-workloads-tacos) for the infrastructure that supports this application
+- [mitlib-tf-workloads-ecr](https://github.com/MITLibraries/mitlib-tf-workloads-ecr) for the ECR infrastructure for the container image